 You may also want to consider using a teleprompter.
 While I have a strong preference for committing your video content to memory (and rehearsing), sometimes that’s just not practical.
 If you are capturing video on smartphone or tablet, there are a range of free and low cost teleprompter apps available, like Video Teleprompter.
 Or, if you want to go for a more professional teleprompter solution, check out this rig from Glide Gear for use with a digital video camera.

-My preferred route for editing is to use either Camtasia (PC or Mac) or Screenflow.
-While these are probably best known as screen capture software – i.e., they allow you to record anything you do on your computer screen as a video – they also have very good editing tools for all types of video.
+Another good route, particularly if you prefer to have video editing software installed on your computer, is to use either Camtasia (PC or Mac) or Screenflow.
+While these are probably best known as screen recording software – i.e., they allow you to record anything you do on your computer screen as a video – they also have very good editing tools for all types of video.
 Often I will shoot video of myself with my laptop camera straight into Screenflow and then combine it with video I capture PPT slides or Web pages.
 It makes really sophisticated video production very easy.

 If you don’t want to go the Camtasia or Screenflow route, there are certainly other good, low cost – or even free – options.

 Video isn’t just the future of online learning – it’s the present.
 If you have been struggling to make it a bigger part of your offerings, setting up a simple studio with the equipment covered here can make a big difference.
 Just having the tools readily available makes it much more likely that you will shoot and edit the videos you need.
 (Again, I speak from experience on this!)

 So, make your plan, make your purchases, get set up, and start filming today!